COVID-19 Vaccination programme

 The vaccination programme in north east London

-- If you are 18 or over book your vaccine using the national booking system, calling 119, or where possible, book directly with, or walk into, a local vaccination centre - Full details of where and how you can do this are here.
+- Everyone aged 16 and over can book your vaccine using the national booking system, calling 119, or where possible, book directly with, or walk into, a local vaccination centre - Full details of where and how you can do this are here.

 - If you are pregnant it is advisable you have the Pfizer vaccine please contact your GP to arrange this